 Irish lawyers may be either barristers or solicitors.
 Barristers are members of the Bar, the senior branch of the legal profession.
 They may be junior counsel (BL) or senior counsel (SC), and may be recognised by their traditional wigs and gowns.
-There are about 2,000 practising barristers in Ireland, most of them members of the Law Library in Dublin.
+Most practising barristers in Ireland are members of the Law Library in Dublin, though this is not required.
 Solicitors, who deal directly with the public, instruct (or "brief") barristers to appear in court or provide expert opinions.
-There are more than 6,500 practising solicitors in Ireland.
+There are more than three times as many practising solicitors as there are barristers in Ireland.

 What's the difference between barristers and solicitors?

 Barristers tend to appear in Court (particularly the higher Courts) and to be experts in particular areas of law.
 Solicitors tend to do more office work, although they have the right to appear in all Courts.
-Most judges in the higher Courts are still barristers, although solicitors have also been appointed as judges in the superior Courts.
-Barristers usually wear wigs and gowns in Court, except in family law and juvenile matters, but there is no longer a mandatory requirement to wear a wig.
+Most judges in the higher Courts are still barristers, although solicitors are increasingly being appointed as judges in the superior Courts.
+Barristers usually wear gowns in Court, except in family law and juvenile matters, but there is no longer a mandatory requirement to wear a wig.
 Barristers mostly operate from the Law Library and are sole practitioners.
-(The chambers system which exists in England is not used in Ireland).
-In contentious matters, a barrister may generally only be briefed by a solicitor and may not deal directly with a member of the public.
+(The chambers system which exists in England is not officially used in Ireland.)
+In contentious matters, a barrister may currently be briefed only by a solicitor and may not deal directly with a member of the public.
 However, the Legal Services Regulation Bill 2011 includes proposals to change many of the ways law is practised in Ireland, including the limitations on direct access to barristers, multi-disciplinary partnerships and the regulation of the legal profession.

 How do I become a barrister?

-If you have a non-law degree, a foreign law degree or are a mature student with appropriate qualifications, you may be admitted to the two-year legal studies diploma course at the Kings Inns in Dublin.
-If you have an approved law degree, you may apply for entrance to the one-year full-time degree course at the King's Inns.
-From October 2008, this course was to be offered on a modular basis over a two-year period.
-The modular course will be offered at least every two years from 2008 on.
-Since 2002, admission to the degree course has been by examination for law graduates and diploma graduates.
-Approximately 100 places are available each year.
+If you have a non-law degree, a foreign law degree or are a mature student with appropriate qualifications, you may be admitted to the two-year part-time legal studies diploma course at the King's Inns in Dublin.
+If you have an approved law degree, you may apply for entrance to the one-year full-time (or two-year modular) degree course at the King's Inns.
+There is an entrance examination for admission to the Barrister-at-Law degree course which is held annually in August or September.
+It comprises exams in five subjects: contract, criminal law, Irish constitutional law, the law of evidence and torts.

 May I practise as a barrister as soon as I pass my final exam?